ant4g0nist/chinstrap/README.md

 Loaded wallet tz1cagbr5u2YdyxtWA72z3KjEL1KJ2YEs71z.
 Balance: 0.000000
 ```

-### Is Chinstrap finished?

-* Not at all.
-I will provide as much support as needed and we can work together and add important changes and improvements on a regular basis.
-* Pull requests are welcome
+## Milestones
+### Milestone 1
+* Support the latest protocol updates of the Tezos protocol on Chinstrap.
+* Support and facilitate the programming of smart contracts and respective tests in Ligo.

+### Milestone 2
+* Improve, update, and maintain comprehensive documentation of the platform for relevant stakeholders (e.g. developers and others).
+* Improve the sandbox and REPL (Real-Eval-Print Loop) experience of the platform.
+* Release version 0.0.16 of the platform.

+### Milestone 3
+* Provide a Visual Studio Code plugin for origination and tests.

 ## TODO

-* [x] Add Ligo support for compilation and tests
+* [x] Add `JsLIGO`, `CameLIGO`, `PascaLIGO`, and `ReasonLIGO` support for contracts and tests
+* [x] Remove dependency on migration contract
+* [x] Update Chinstrap to latest protocols
+* [ ] Add TypeScript generation for compiled contracts
+* [x] Add SmartPy templates
+* [ ] Add Ligo templates
 * [ ] Add repl
-* [ ] Add Ligo/SmartPy templates
 * [ ] Improve Sandbox integrations in repl
+* [ ] Create chinstrap.io landing page
 * [ ] Update documentation to support v0.0.16
+* [ ] Release version 0.0.16 of the platform.
 * [ ] Visual studio code plugin
+* [ ] Add support for Jest tests
 * [ ] Add unit tests for chinstrap
 * [ ] Add a homebrew formula
-* [ ] Provide more options in config for Origination (fee, gas_limit, etc.)

 ## References